JJSrra/Research-SocioinspiredAlgorithms/README.md

 Research and statistic study on some Socioinspired Algorithms for my bachelor's thesis.

-I will be uploading source code from each one of them as I implement it.
+I will be uploading source code from each one of them as I implement them.
 At the end, there will be 8 algorithms:
 - Soccer League Competition (SLC)
 - League Championship Algorithm (LCA)
 - Ideology Algorithm (IA)